Skip to Main Content

 • Education

-SUNY Downstate College of Medicine, MD, 1975
+SUNY Downstate Medical School, 1975

 I'm a prolific author, recipient of a number of professional honors and awards, and committed to patient care, research and education.